 As a stimulant to further discussion on this topic and resistance to it, I will refer readers to two discussions on the implementation of diversity (AIA pdf here, a research article here) that addresses a range of issues.
-The task of linking A&E to the Construction Trades experience offers lessons in racial and gender in both of their ranks.
+First, the task of linking A&E to the Construction Trades experience offers lessons in race and gender in both of their ranks.

-At first glance, architecture, engineering, and construction (AEC) firms have improved gender balance with a significant influence on education and training programs.
+At first glance, architecture, engineering, and construction (AEC) firms have improved gender balance, significantly influencing education and training programs.
 The construction trade unions have improved racial access and trust in diversity with added strength in the transparency of pay equity and negotiations for health insurance services in their ranks.
 There is a strong win/win potential in developing this relationship through education.

-An alliance of knowledge and choices in career ladders between the building trades and city-building professionals can produce any more levels of participation from designing a building to building one.
+An alliance of knowledge and choices in career ladders between the building trades and city-building professionals can produce more participation levels from designing a building to building one.
 The enrichment for a cross-disciplinary engagement in the challenges faced in city-building is infinite in its possibility.
 It is capable of crushing the intellectual silos in which the trades and professionals find themselves trapped.

 Topic Four: Realign City-Building

 Until recently, the history of the construction industry regarding change issues has been not to allow social change.
 The history of A&E, however, illustrates policies more responsive to demands for change.
-The focus on education serves greater gender-balance positioned to achieve equity; A&E policies are also eager to adapt to new technologies to their portfolio of problem-solving tools.
+For example, the focus on education serves greater gender-balance positioned to achieve equity; A&E policies are also eager to adopt new technologies to their portfolio of problem-solving tools.